pingcap/docs/tidb-in-kubernetes/aliyun-tutorial.md

 ## Limitations

-You cannot change pod cidr, service cidr and worker instance types once the cluster created.
+You cannot change pod cidr, service cidr and worker instance types once the cluster is created.